83 and 85 Sullivan Street

-83 and 85 Sullivan Street are on Sullivan Street between Broome Street and Spring Street in Manhattan, New York.
-They are the two surviving Federal style rowhouses on this location, which was at one point part of the Bayard farm.
+83 and 85 Sullivan Street are on Sullivan Street between Broome Street and Spring Street in Manhattan, New York City, United States.
+They are the two surviving Federal-style rowhouses on this location, which was at one point part of the Bayard farm.

-History

 The two houses were built in 1819.
 They were designated as landmarks by the Landmarks Preservation Commission on May 15, 1973.